larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/plan.md

 # Course notes

-TBD: Weekly summary and slides, exercises from class
+TBC: Weekly summary and slides, exercises from class

 # Project

-TBD: Information on the semester project
+TBC: Information on the semester project